Our dog Peluche eats rocks. Yes, rocks.

 - If your dog chews on things due to emotional distress, figuring out what causes his distress will reveal the solution.

-- Make sure that your dog has access to plenty of chew toys around the house and garden.
-Try to dedicate some extra time to play with him and exercise more than you usually would.
+- Ensure your dog can access plenty of chew toys around the house and garden.
+Try to dedicate some extra time to play with him and exercise more than usual.

-- Make sure that you regularly introduce him to fun, new things!
+- Please make sure that you regularly introduce him to fun, new things!
 If your dog chews out of loneliness, know that no amount of toys in the world can replace the interaction he needs with you.
-Try spending some more quality-time together and the behaviour should improve quickly!
+Try spending some more quality time together, and the behaviour should improve quickly!

-- You can always remove rocks from your yard, but this might be very tedious depending on the structure of your garden.
+- You can permanently remove rocks from your yard, but this might be very tedious, depending on the structure of your garden.
 Spraying rocks with a pet repellant product or vinegar might help the dog associate rocks with an unpleasant experience, which should decrease their appeal.
-You might also consider fencing off parts of the garden that have a lot of rocks.
+You might also consider fencing off parts of the garden with many rocks.

-If your dog not only chews but also swallows rocks, it is of utmost importance to identify the cause and to stop the behaviour right away!
-You might want to pay a visit to the vet for a checkup on what could be the root cause, be it pica, a nutritional deficiency or another underlying medical condition.
+If your dog chews and swallows rocks, it is of utmost importance to identify the cause and stop the behaviour immediately!
+You might want to visit the vet for a checkup on the root cause, be it pica, a nutritional deficiency or another underlying medical condition.

-This odd behaviour is a visible sign that something’s up with your dog.
-Since they can’t talk – or we just don’t understand what they’re saying while barking – their habits and actions serve as a means of communication with us.
+This odd behaviour is a sign that something’s up with your dog.
+Since they can’t talk – or we don’t understand what they’re saying while barking – their habits and actions serve as a means of communication with us.
 By chewing on rocks, they’re telling us something.
-It is our duty, as a proud dogmom or -dad, to keep them safe at all times.
-Your dog might really get hurt by eating rocks and you shouldn’t wait to taking action.
-If it comes to it, replace every rock with a toy and play with your dog, nothing would make him happier! ☺️
+As proud dog moms or dads, we must always keep them safe.
+Eating rocks might hurt your dog, and you shouldn’t wait to act.
+If it comes to it, replace every rock with a toy and play with your dog, nothing will make him happier! ☺️

 Does your dog like to chew on rocks?
-Why do you think might be the reason?
+What could be the reason?
 Please share your experience with us in the comments!